-Cropping is the process of removing portions of an image to create focus or strengthen the composition.
-Use the Crop tool to crop and straighten images in Photoshop.
-The Crop tools in Photoshop CC and CS6 are non-destructive and you can choose to retain the cropped pixels to optimize the crop boundaries later.
-The Crop tool also provides intuitive methods to straighten the image while cropping.
+Cropping is the process of removing portions of a photo to create focus or strengthen the composition.
+Use the Crop tool to crop and straighten photos in Photoshop.
+The Crop tool is non-destructive, and you can choose to retain the cropped pixels to optimize the crop boundaries later.
+The Crop tool also provides intuitive methods to straighten a photo while cropping.

 For all operations, visual guides provide an interactive preview.
 When you crop or straighten photos, real-time feedback helps you visualize the final result.